startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of Keynote Slide"</i></blockquote></p>

-<p>In this blog post, I will take you through the highlights from my first speaking engagement, leaving a lasting impression on each member of the audience and shaping my path as a confident communicator.</p><br></br>
+<p>In this blog post, I will take you through the highlights from my first speaking engagement, leaving a lasting impression on the audience and shaping my path as a confident communicator.</p><br></br>

 <h3>HBCU C2 Student Leadership Conference 🎉</h3>